dianecandler/codeQuiz/README.md

 ### Thank you

 ***Your time is valuable.
-Thank you for taking time to review this program.
-Feedback is welcome at dianedcandler@gmail.com.***
+Thank you for taking time to review this program.***

+Feedback is welcome at dianeDcandler@gmail.com

 ### View my Portfolio for more Applications

 **[https://dianecandler.herokuapp.com/](https://dianecandler.herokuapp.com/)**

 - - -